jeromezero/panic/drafts/09/09-panic.md

 the hot highway air.
 They were moving again, but not an unwelcome, oppressive move.
 Louis was too young to understand that there was something *wrong* with him.
 They had such a good time, the two of them.
 Mother was filled with hope and optimism.
-They were headed off to something new, something exciting. But then ...  the pajama pants slipped out of his grasp and fluttered out behind them, flying through the air before falling into the ditch on the side of the highway.
+They were headed off to something *new*, something *exciting.* But then ...  the pajama pants slipped out of his grasp and fluttered out behind them, flying through the air before falling into the ditch on the side of the highway.
 "Ma, stop the car," Louis called, but the car kept on speeding.
 Something blotted out the sun and the